 The Company funded a \$5.0 million unsecured loan to Bloom Medicinals on June 10, 2022.
-The loan initially bore interest at a rate of 0.25% and is structured to increase annually in April by the product of 1.0225 times the interest rate in effect immediately prior to the anniversary date.
-The loan is interest only for the firstfour years and can be prepaid at any time without penalty.
+The loan initially bore interest at a rate of 10.25% and is structured to increase annually in April by the product of 1.0225 times the interest rate in effect immediately prior to the anniversary date.
+The loan is interest only for the first four years and can be prepaid at any time without penalty.
 If full principal payment on the loan is not made on June 30, 2026, the loan will begin amortizing principal and interest over the next 5 years, with a final maturity of June 30, 2031.
 The loan is cross defaulted with their lease agreement with the Company.
-As of December 31, 2023 and December 31, 2023 and 10.25%, respectively, and the aggregate principal amount outstanding on the unsecured loan receivable as of December 31, 2023 and 2022 was \$5.0 million.
+As of December 31, 2023 and December 31, 2022, the loan earned interest at a rate of 10.48% and 10.25%, respectively, and the aggregate principal amount outstanding on the unsecured loan receivable as of December 31, 2023 and 2022 was \$5.0 million.